-- If more than one passing information setting job defined under a given root jobnet uses the same macro variable name, the valid passing information is that of the passing information setting job executed last. - To use passing information setting jobs, enable the setting for ensuring that data generated by jobs is output to result files.
-For details, see 6.2.26 Setting for ensuring that data generated by jobs is output to result files in the JP1/ Automatic Job Management System 3 Configuration Guide.
+- If more than one passing information setting job defined under a given root jobnet uses the same macro variable name, the valid passing information is that of the passing information setting job executed last.
+For cautionary notes regarding the use of macro variables, see 2.2.6(5) Cautionary notes. - To use passing information setting jobs, enable the setting for ensuring that data generated by jobs is output to result files.
+For details, see 6.2.26 Setting for ensuring that data generated by jobs is output to result files in the JP1/Automatic Job Management System 3 Configuration Guide.